-Yes, you can connect a USB to an HDMI port, but you will need to have a USB to HDMI converter box.
+Yes, you can connect a USB to an HDMI port, but you will need to have a USB to HDMI adapter.

 No, the USB ports and cables are used for data transfers mostly, while the HDMI cables are used to connect a device to an external display.